-of the E-Commerce Directive are satisfied) to take appropriate measures itself.
-This may include taking enforcement action pursuant to the Track 1 or Track 2 procedure.

-- 18. In cases of urgency, the E-Commerce Directive allows PhonepayPlus to take measures without first referring the matter to the relevant Member State, again where the requirements of Article 3(4) of the E-Commerce Directive are satisfied.
+- Where providers take appropriate steps to remedy the Investigations Team's concerns, and provide sufficient evidence to PSA that they have done so, the PSA will normally provide confirmation of this to the nominated regulator for the home Member State.
+It is anticipated that in many cases, this will promote the early resolution of a case without the need for either the PSA or the home authority to take measures. - Where the authorities in the relevant Member State do not take any measures or where the measures taken are inadequate (for example, where the measures only partly address the harm, or the harm appears to still be continuing after the measures have been taken), the PSA may decide (where the requirements of Article 3(4) of the E-Commerce Directive are satisfied) to take appropriate measures itself.
+This may include taking enforcement action pursuant to the Track 1 or Track 2 procedure. - 18.
+In cases of urgency, the E-Commerce Directive allows the PSA to take measures without first referring the matter to the relevant Member State, again where the requirements of Article 3(4) of the E-Commerce Directive are satisfied.
 However, where such measures are taken, the Member State and the Commission must be notified as soon as possible thereafter.
-Such notification will be as comprehensive as possible (to include full details of the measure(s) taken by PhonepayPlus and any action(s) taken by the provider itself) and will be made via the IMI portal.
+Such notification will be as comprehensive as possible (to include full details of the measure(s) taken by the PSA and any action(s) taken by the provider itself) and will be made via the IMI portal.
 Either the Executive or the CAT will normally seek legal advice prior to taking urgent measures.
 Such advice will be subject to legal professional privilege. - 19.
-These procedures are subject to change from time to time, including as a result of the legal and procedural requirements mandated by the EU and the Department for Culture Media and Sport.
+These procedures are subject to change from time to time, including as a result of the legal and procedural requirements mandated by the EU and the Department for Digital Culture, Media and Sport.
 In the event of conflict between these Supporting Procedures and such legal or procedural requirements, those legal and procedural requirements shall prevail.